Things To Do On A Rainy...

 The Museum of East Anglian Life, located just a few minutes from Stowmarket Town Centre is set within 75 acres of beautiful Suffolk Landscape.
 Here you can discover 15 restored historic buildings, learn about fascinating East Anglian crafts and traditional Gypsy culture, meet the infamous Suffolk Punch or take part in a range of different workshops.
 Admission prices start at £4.70.

-Set within the historical market town of Bury St Edmunds is Abbey Gardens.
-A great setting for a family picnic, Abbey Gardens is home to an aviary, a play area and tennis courts.
+Set within the historic market town of Bury St Edmunds and still one of the most popular things to do in Suffolk among visitors.
+Abbey Gardens is home to an aviary, a play area and tennis courts.
 It is also a venue for a wide variety of public events such as concerts, plays, parades, festivals, fairs and even fireworks.
-Admission is of course free, but check the website for event prices.
+Admission is, of course, free, but check the website for event prices.

 Theatre Royal, located in Bury St Edmunds, was built in 1819 and is the last surviving Regency playhouse in the country.
 The Grade 1 listed building is the only theatre in the National Trust property portfolio and consistently has a wide variety of concerts and shows on, including comedy shows, musical acts, pantomimes and plays.
 Prices can be found on their website.